Protesters angry over 7-year-old’s rape block India streets

-NEW DELHI — Hundreds of people blocked streets and shut down businesses in parts of central India to protest the rape of a 7-year-old girl.
+NEW DELHI — Hundreds of people on Saturday blocked streets and shut down businesses in parts of central India to protest the rape of a 7-year-old girl.

-The protesters on Saturday demanded the death penalty for two suspects arrested on suspicion of raping the girl and trying to slit her throat with a knife on Tuesday in Mandsaur, a town in Madhya Pradesh state.
+The protesters demanded the death penalty for two suspects arrested on suspicion of raping the girl and trying to slit her throat with a knife on Tuesday in Mandsaur, a town in Madhya Pradesh state.
+The town is 685 kilometers (425 miles) southwest of New Delhi.

-She was allegedly abducted while waiting to be picked up from school by her parents.
-Police officer Manoj Kumar Singh says the girl is in a stable condition in a hospital.
+The girl was allegedly abducted while waiting to be picked up from school by her parents.
+She is in a stable condition in a hospital, police officer Manoj Kumar Singh said.

 Crimes against women in India have been rising despite tougher laws.
 India has been shaken by a series of sexual assaults since 2012, when a student was gang-raped and murdered on a moving New Delhi bus.